2019–20 FA Trophy

-The 2019–20 FA Trophy (known for sponsorship reasons as the Buildbase FA Trophy) was the 51st season of the FA Trophy, an annual football competition for teams at levels 5-8 of the English National League System.
+The 2019–20 FA Trophy (known for sponsorship reasons as the Buildbase FA Trophy) was the 51st season of the FA Trophy, with the final between Harrogate Town A.F.C. and Concord Rangers F.C..
+The FA Trophy is an annual football competition for teams at levels 5-8 of the English National League System.
 The competition consisted of two preliminary rounds, three qualifying rounds, and six proper rounds.
 All matches until the semi-finals were held as a single-match knockout format with reversed replays after first-leg matches drawn in regulation time.
 The semi-finals were scheduled to be two-legged, but due to their delay by the COVID-19 pandemic in the United Kingdom they were shifted to single matches, with no replays.
 The final was a single-match held at Wembley Stadium and decided in extra time or penalties if tied after regulation.
 First-leg ties throughout the competition could be decided by extra time or penalties if both teams agree and notify the referee at least 45 minutes before kickoff, in accordance with FA Trophy Rule 11(a).